smart-on-fhir/smart-on-fhir.github.io/profiles/PRO-full.md

 **April 2015 to March 2016**
 **Data Publication date: November 10, 2016**

+The PROMs Record-level data csv files include one row for each patient questionnaire record.
+To create useful sample patients, we supplemented the raw data with synthetic information.
+We used the provided patient age range and the known data collection period (April 2015 – March 2016) to randomly generate a date of birth and procedure date for each sample patient.
+We used the provided data dictionary to determine gender, and used the list of eligible OPCS4.5 procedure codes to map to the appropriate SNOMED code for each procedure type.
+The FHIR Data Development section below goes into more detail about real and synthetic data elements.

 ## Accessing the Data and Resources

 1. [Download CSV Data Pack](http://content.digital.nhs.uk/catalogue/PUB22172) under “Resources”